 Step 5: Maintain F-1 Status

 Once you have changed from an F-2 to an F-1 visa, it is important to maintain your F-1 status.
 This involves meeting the requirements of your academic program, maintaining sufficient funds, and adhering to the regulations set forth by the SEVP.
-Failure to comply with these requirements can result in the loss of your F-1 visa and your ability to study in the United States as an international student.
+Failure to comply with these requirements can result in losing your F-1 visa and your ability to study in the United States as an international student.

 Processing Time For F-1 visa

-The length of processing time it takes for a consular officer to review your application varies from person to person and from case to case.
+The processing time it takes for a consular officer to review your application varies from person to person and from case to case.
 If you are applying for an F2 dependent visa, it will take longer than if you are applying for an F-1 visa because there are more requirements for F-2 visas than F-1 visas.
 It could take anywhere from 30 days up to 1 year or more for your visa application to be approved by U.S. Citizenship and Immigration Services (USCIS) and may also cost you some visa issuance fee.